 What is the difference between education and qualifications, you may ask?

 Education makes up a large percentage of a professional coaches resume, but does not automatically mean that they are at the top of their game when it comes to a “real life” client-facing situation.

 Your perfect coach needs to be proactive in their approach to self improvement, and should be adding to their skillset on a regular basis.
 Only then can they remain relevant, empathetic, knowledgeable and insightful in a fast-paced and ever-changing world.

 Many independent coaches operate without a robust or objective quality assurance system.
 Unfortunately this can mean a lack of objectivity and professional feedback, and can stifle their professional development.

-When looking for the best coach in 2020, you need to find out what your candidate is doing to position themselves as a well informed and up-to-date professional, capable of delivering the best results.
+When looking for the best coach, you need to find out what your candidate is doing to position themselves as a well informed and up-to-date professional, capable of delivering the best results.

 SEVEN coaches are rigorously assessed through a 7-part selection process renowned as one of the toughest in the industry.
 They continuously strive for improvement and excellence through ongoing training and development.

 Whether you are mapping out a new career path or looking to improve your personal life, choosing to work with a professional coach can be a life-changing decision as long as you get the right guidance from the right person.